stuartleeks/stuartleeks.com/content/posts/git-for-windows-ssh-key-passphrases.md

 ## Background

 I switched to using SSH key auth for GitHub and Azure DevOps Repos a long time ago and never looked back.
 For a while I was using SSH keys without passphrases but got round to adding passphrases a while back.
 I set up the Windows OpenSSH Authentication Agent - the service defaults to Disabled so I set it as Automatic start and nudged it to Running.
+(For more information, see the [docs on installing Windows OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse))

 ![Windows Services showing OpenSSH Authentication Agent Running](windows-services.png)